RohanDinesh/CallCentre-Data-Transmission-and-Communication/README.md

 communication and transmission of data, within the branches of a call center.

-It also illustrates OSPF protocol’s benefits and possible (if any) issues.
+It also illustrates OSPF protocol’s benefits and possible issues.
 The OSPF Protocol is a dynamic routing protocol which provides a highly functional open protocol that any vendor can use to communicate using the TCP/IP protocol family.
 It can converge the networks extremely fast and